h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-10-SLAE_Assignment_7.md

 run()
 ```

-The final POC, the complete custom Crypter generates encrypted shellcode from the original shellcode, decrypts the encrypted shellcode at run-time, and executes the original <code class="language-plaintext highlighter-rouge">/bin/sh</code> shellcode spawing a shell on the local host:
+The final POC, the complete custom Crypter generates encrypted shellcode from the original shellcode, decrypts the encrypted shellcode at run-time, and executes the original <code class="language-plaintext highlighter-rouge">/bin/sh</code> shellcode spawning a shell on the local host:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ python AES_crypter.python